 But there are plenty of examples where the line between scam and honest baksheesh is less clear.
 A great example, especially in India, is the shoe keeper.

 Most religious sites in India require you to take off your shoes before you enter.
 There are designated shoe keepers in many places who will watch your shoes for a couple of rupees.
-They can usually be found near the entrance, and there’s often a sign saying how much it costs (usually 2 rupees).
+You can usually fid them at the entrance, and they charge 2 rupees.

 There are also plenty of places where there aren’t any shoe keepers, but you still need to take off your shoes.
 Sometimes there are shoe racks, sometimes you just leave them in front of the entrance.